hannesm/platform-blog/technical-signing-repository.md

 document we will assume RSA keys, but it should not matter which public key algorithm is used.

-A public key is thus defined by a quintuple:
+A public key is thus defined by a quadruple:
-`(counter, keyid, role, key, signatures)`
+`(counter, keyid, key, signatures)`

 - `counter`: monotonic counter
 - `keyid`: a unique identifier (ASCII string), the filename must be the same value.
 Uniqueness (case-insensitive) between all keys must be preserved.
-- `role`: a string claiming a role
 - `key`: as described above, or the empty string if the keyid is revoked
 - `signatures`: a list of signatures (defined below), at least a self signature!